-You might think Suffolk is a place of calm and tranquility, and you wouldn’t be wrong.
+You might think Suffolk is a place of calm and tranquillity, and you wouldn’t be wrong.
 However, come Halloween in Suffolk, beneath the picture-perfect surface lies a shadowy world of spooky tales, bloody histories and ghost stories.
 Our events are for those who love to be scared to those who prefer a little potion time and wand waving.
 Here’s a selection of Halloween events for adults and children.
 Enjoy some scary fun for all!

-Halloweenies at Kentwell Hall – 23rd – 31st October
+Halloweenies at Kentwell Hall – 22nd-30th October

 Spend a day at Kentwell’s School for Sorcery, a magical Halloween world, for some spooky, safe half-term fun for children aged between 3 to 14 years.

-Enjoy a day at Sorcery School at Kentwell Hall
+Enjoy a day at Sorcery School at Kentwell Hall.

-Ghost Tours in Bury St Edmunds – 29th October to 25th March.
+Ghost Tours in Bury St Edmunds – 27th October to March 2024

 Be prepared for 90 minutes of ghostly goings-on as you journey through the haunted streets of Bury St Edmunds.